 The sort of personal information that could be exposed in a breach in data security that could entitle you to make a claim could include:

-Call us now to speak to an experienced adviser.
+Contact us now to speak with an experienced advisor.
 They can tell you if you have grounds to sue for harm caused by a data breach.

-How Minimise The Risk Of Data Being Lost Or Stolen
+How To Minimise The Risk Of Data Being Lost Or Stolen

 If you are the victim of a data breach, you should: